-Detention posts other dangers including both physical and sexual abuse and now, the transmission of COVID-19.
+Detention poses other dangers including both physical and sexual abuse as well.

 We call on Congress to phase out the use of the VCO.
 Now more than ever, it is dangerous and places our young people in peril when they are detained for typical adolescent behavior.